BartlettJE/statsresdesign/docs/09-BayesHypo.md

 ## The Logic Behind Bayes Factors {#Bayes-factors}

-To demonstrate the logic behind Bayes factors, we will play around with <a href="https://rpsychologist.com/d3/bayes/" target="_blank">this shiny app by Magnusson</a>.
+To demonstrate the logic behind Bayes factors, we will play around with <a href="https://rpsychologist.com/d3/bayes/" target="_blank">this interactive app by Magnusson</a>.
 Building on [section 1](#bayes-logic), the visualisation shows a Bayesian two-sample t-test, demonstrating a more complicated application compared to the beta distribution and proportions.
-The visualisation shows both Bayesian estimation through the posterior distribution and 95% Highest Density Interval (HDI) (define), and Bayes factors against a null hypothesis centered on 0.
+The visualisation shows both Bayesian estimation through the posterior distribution and 95% Highest Density Interval (HDI), and Bayes factors against a null hypothesis centered on 0.
 We will use this visualisation to reinforce what we learnt earlier and extend it to understanding the logic behind Bayes factors.

-On the visualisation, there are three settings:
+There are three settings on the visualisation, :

 1. Observed effect - Expressed as Cohen's d, this represents the standardised mean difference between two groups.
 You can set larger effects (positive or negative) or assume the null hypothesis is true (d = 0).